 There can be many reasons for the adoption of a child.
-The common reason that leads to an increase in child adoption is either the parents are not capable of having their child, or the parents are interested in providing support to a child living in an orphanage and giving him a better life.
+The common reason that leads to an increase in child adoption is either the parents are incapable of having their child, or the parents are interested in providing support to a child living in an orphanage and giving him a better life.

 Eligibility to adopt a child in India